-Bill is Senior Consultant in CS&A's Head of School and Key Administrator Practice Groups who has also undertaken consulting projects on governance and leadership transition for the Consulting Group.
+Bill is a Senior Consultant in CS&A's Head of School and Catholic Schools Practices who has also undertaken consulting projects on governance and leadership transition for the Consulting Group.

 Since joining the firm, he has engaged in a robust array of leadership searches and consulting initiatives for schools around the country, including Mary Institute and St. Louis Country Day School (MO), Wyoming Seminary (PA), Trinity School (TX), St. John’s Preparatory School (MN), Winchester Thurston (PA), Marymount High School (CA), Bishop Fenwick High School (MA), and Carmel Christian School (NC), among others.